pa1ar/finder-file-actions/README.md

 # Move to Folder

 A Raycast extension that allows you to quickly move selected files in Finder to a destination folder of your choice.
+Alfred users will be familiar with this functionality.

 ## Features

 - Move one or more files selected in Finder to any folder
-- Fast and reliable folder search using macOS Spotlight (mdfind)
+- Fast and reliable folder search using macOS Spotlight (`mdfind`)
 - Optimized search queries for better performance and relevance
 - Smart sorting of search results based on relevance and recency
 - Recently used folders for quick access